wout/rosetta/README.md

 # => "Hola Ary, ¡eres un mago!"
 ```

-## Compiler errors
+## Parser checks
 After loading all locales, the parser does a series of checkes on the given set.

 ### Check 1: presence of translations for all locales
-If you configured the `AVAILABLE_LOCALES` setting to be `%w[en fr nl]`, but
+If the full set of translations is missing for a locale in the configured
-translations for one locale are missing, the parser will raise the following
+`AVAILABLE_LOCALES`, the parser will raise an error similar to the following:
-error:

 ```bash
 Error: Expected to find translations for: